PowerShellMafia/PowerSploit/README.md

 #### `Invoke-ReverseDnsLookup`

-Invoke-ReverseDnsLookup scans an IP address range for DNS PTR records.
+Scans an IP address range for DNS PTR records.
 This script is useful for performing DNS reconnaissance prior to conducting an authorized penetration test.

+#### `Get-GPPPassword`

+Retrieves the plaintext password for accounts pushed through Group Policy in groups.xml.

-## .\Recon\Dictionaries
+## Recon\Dictionaries

 **A collection of dictionaries used to aid in the reconnaissance phase of a penetration test.
-Dictionaries were taken from the following sources**
+Dictionaries were taken from the following sources.**

 * admin.txt - <http://cirt.net/nikto2/>
 * generic.txt - <http://sourceforge.net/projects/yokoso/files/yokoso-0.1/>